andrevenancio/playground/README.md

 Razorfish playground is a place where we can access, or quickly build experiments exploring a particular technology.

+### Dependencies ###

+This git repo makes use of 3 other external git repositories.
+Stats.js, dat-GUI and Razor.
+If you just download a zip file of this repo, you wont be able to run it.
+Always make a clone on your machine.

 ### Submodules ###

 If any of the tools used are git repositories from other authors, we should install them as a submodule.